andi611/Kaldi-LibriSpeech-fMLLR/README.md

 data=/media/andi611/1TBSSD
 ```

-3. Run the Kaldi recipe `run.sh` for librispeech at least until Stage 13 (included), make sure that `flac` is installed if you are using a Linux machine:
+3. Run the Kaldi recipe `run.sh` for LibriSpeech at least until Stage 13 (included), make sure that `flac` is installed if you are using a Linux machine:
 ```
 ./run.sh # Use the `run.sh` from this repo
 sudo apt-get install flac